BM7108 - Introduction to Molecular Biology and Genetics (2022/23)

 genetic problems and show an appreciation of current and evolving concepts in molecular biology and genetics specifically gene therapy and forensic applications.

-Griffiths AJF, Wessler SR, Carroll SB, Doebley J. (2011) Introduction to Genetic Analysis 10th Ed.
-WH Freeman.
+Carroll SB, Doebley J. (2015) Introduction to Genetic Analysis WH Freeman.

 Hartl DL.
-(2011) Essential Genetics: A Genomics Perspective 5th Ed.
-Jones and Bartlett.
+(2012) Essential Genetics: A Genomics Perspective Jones and Bartlett.

-Reed R, Holmes D, Weyers J, Jones A. (2007) Practical Skills in Biomolecular Sciences, 3rd Ed.
-Pearson
+Reed R, Weyers J, (2016) Practical Skills in Biomolecular Sciences, OUP

 Gibson G, Muse SV.
 (2009) A Primer of Genome Science 3rd Ed.
 Sinauer Associates.